mattTea/gilded-rose/problem-breakdown.md

 1. Quality of a specific item reduces as expected

-2. Quality of another specific item reduces as expected
+2. Quality of multiple specific item reduces as expected

+3. Quality of a standard item degrades twice as fast when sell_in is below 0

-3. Quality of first _unusual_ item changes as expected
+4. Quality of first _unusual_ item changes as expected

-4. Quality of next (and remaining) _unusual_ items change as expected
+5. Quality of next (and remaining) _unusual_ items change as expected